aframevr/aframe-registry/README.md

 npm run print
 ```

+Try to keep the registry in alphabetical order.

 ## Local Development

 If updating the build scripts, make sure you have `npm install`ed.
 Then you can